vamshider/Decision-Trees/Decision Trees/DecisionTree-scikit-learn/Readme.md

 * The decision tree is learned for the depths 1 to 10 to estimate the average train and test error for different datasets.

-Note: Visualisation file are created in your program directory
+Note: Visualisation files are created in your program directory